SelfHacked/active-campaign/README.md

 # Active Campaign

-This package contains integrations with ActiveCampaing for SelfDecode
+This package contains integrations with ActiveCampaign for SelfDecode